-The Joint Preservation and Arthritis Center at NYU Langone’s Center for Musculoskeletal Care is dedicated to advancing conservative treatment of joint-related problems and to providing personalized approaches to prolong the health of your joints.
+The Joint Preservation and Arthritis Center at NYU Langone Orthopedic Center is dedicated to advancing conservative treatment of joint-related problems and to providing personalized approaches to prolong the health of your joints.

 Our goal is to reduce your symptoms, restore joint function, and delay the onset of degenerative arthritis in active people as well as in individuals who want to explore less-invasive alternatives to joint replacement.